 Central Asia South Asia (CASA-1000)

-CASA-1000 is developing the physical infrastructure and institutional and legal framework to enable the trade of 1300 MW of summer surplus electricity between Central Asia (namely the Kyrgyz Republic and Tajikistan) and South Asia (namely 1000 MW to Pakistan and 300 MW to Afghanistan) over a 15-year project life-span—with the possibility of a 15-year extension by the four countries.
-One independent study calculated an Economic Internal Rate of Return of 15.6 percent.
-CASA-1000 is expected to generate catalytic (indirect) employment opportunities of over 100,000, and its projected net annual Afghan Government revenues range between USD $88 and $175 million.
-Over the past decade, the World Bank has helped to convene a technical working group involving all CASA-1000 participating countries to achieve progress towards the commercial negotiation of a sales and electricity transmissions operating agreement.
+Over a projected 15-year project life-span, CASA-1000 will provide the hardware (physical infrastructure) and software (institutional and legal framework) to enable 1300 MW of surplus electricity to be traded each summer between the Kyrgyz Republic and Tajikistan in Central Asia and Afghanistan (receiving 300 MW of electricity) and, in South Asia, Pakistan (receiving the remaining lion’s share of power of 1000 MW).
+If agreed by the four participating countries, the project could be extended for another 15-year period.
+With an estimated economic Internal Rate of Return of 15.6 percent, according to one independent study, CASA-1000 is projected to generate public Afghan revenues between USD $88 and $175 million per annum and catalytic (indirect) employment opportunities of over 100,000.
+The World Bank has helped to convene, for over a decade, a CASA 1000 participating countries technical working group to achieve progress towards the commercial negotiation of a sales and electricity transmissions operating agreement.
 In particular, the signing of a Memorandum of Understanding by the four participating countries, in 2011 in Bishkek, represented a critical breakthrough for the regional energy project.
-CASA-1000 is expected to begin providing energy by early 2019.
+CASA-1000 is expected to begin providing energy by early 2022.

 Recommended Actions by RECCA-VII and Beyond: